pragnyanramtha/lecture/step 3  - Reward.md

 understand what you have done, seek out what you have achieved.

-and then you will truly understand how you have grown. everytime you face a problem you are stuggling againist , you dont need to start from the bottem, use what you have learnt in your life , and solve the problems
+and then you will truly understand how you have grown. every time you face a problem you are struggling against , you don't need to start from the bottom, use what you have learnt in your life , and solve the problems

 get absorbed in the problem,
 know your abilities precisely,